 Midnight Moon’s 1940 Ford Photo credit: Piedmont Distillers and Midnight Moon

-You may know Charlotte Motor Speedway as the legendary 1.5 mile super speedway where drivers have taken home millions from the NASCAR Sprint All-Star Race, where the Chase for the Sprint Cup heats up under the lights at the Bank of America 500 and where only true fans remain in the grandstands after 400 laps of NASCAR’s longest race, the Coca-Cola 600.
+You may know Charlotte Motor Speedway as the legendary 1.5 mile super speedway where drivers have taken home millions from the NASCAR All-Star Race, where the chase for the Cup heats up under the lights at the Bank of America 400 and where only true fans remain in the grandstands after 400 laps of NASCAR’s longest race, the Coca-Cola 600.